Austin Collaborative Divorce Lawyer

 Psychological Support

-An integral part of collaborative law is the inclusion of mental health professionals to assist divorcing couples with the psychological aspects of their relationships.
+An integral part of collaborative divorce is the inclusion of mental health professionals to assist divorcing couples with the psychological aspects of their relationships.
 Helping couples manage their emotions and communicate with one another more effectively and efficiently are important services mental health professionals can provide.

 Often, divorce proceedings can be stressful and anxiety-provoking, and having someone to help mitigate these feelings could assist a couple in staying focused on the goal of divorcing in an efficient and less expensive manner.
 These services become even more critical when parents with children are divorcing.
 For many couples, regular therapy is helpful but not always seen as an option.